 Each student of the University community may be held responsible for their conduct and that of their guests.
 When students fail to exemplify the University’s values by engaging in behavior that is not consistent with University policies and regulations, campus conduct proceedings are used to assert and uphold the Student Code of Conduct.

-The University’s Division of Academic and Student Affairs (“the Division”) administers this Code of Conduct.
+The University’s Division of Academic and Student Affairs (“the Division”) administers this Code of Conduct by way of the Office of Student Accountability and Resolution (“OSAR”).

 Applicability of Student Code of Conduct